 Fresh berries are dense, and they tend to sink to the bottom of the cake.
 To avoid this, toss the cranberries with a tablespoon of flour and distribute the dusted cranberries evenly around the batter.
 This process will prevent sinking.

 Or you can cut the cranberries in half and distribute it throughout the batter.
 This way you will have cranberry flavor with each bite.

-You can use frozen cranberries for this cake.
+You can use frozen cranberries for this White Chocolate Cranberry Bundt Cake.

 If using frozen cranberries, use unthawed.
 Toss them in a bit of flour to prevent sinking.
 I would also recommend folding the frozen cranberries gently into the batter to avoid color bleeding.